Hala-CS1/University-Database/README.md

 # University-Database
-University Database Management System using SQL and ERD modeling.
-Includes tables, relationships, queries, and normalization for managing students, courses, instructors, and enrollments.
+A group university database project designed and implemented using SQL and ERD modeling.
+The project includes creating tables, defining relationships, inserting data, and writing queries to manage students, courses, instructors, enrollments, schedules, and payments.